Sonoran Desert Naturalist >>> Field Guide >>> Sonoran Desert Flora >>> Cholla Cacti >>> Cylindropuntia spinosior

 Cylindropuntia spinosior

 Nearly mature fruit of Cane Cholla, Cylindropuntia spinosior, from Gila Co., Arizona, USA.
-This photograph is hosted at Wikimedia where you can find more resources about chollas.
+This photograph is also hosted at Wikimedia where you can find more resources about chollas.

 SUCCULENT: Spiny cactus with long, straight, thick joints with prominent tubercles.
 Large specimens up to three or more meters tall are not uncommon.